Opinicus/eCommerce/README.md

     * Work on cart

 ## To Fix:
-    * Admin user added but a refresh is needed in order to show the add product button
+    * After refresh not loading home template